Creating Natively Compiled Stored Procedures

 Natively compiled stored procedures do not implement the full Transact-SQL programmability and query surface area.
 There are certain Transact-SQL constructs that cannot be used inside natively compiled stored procedures.
 For more information, see Supported Features for Natively Compiled T-SQL Modules.

-There are, however, several Transact-SQL features that are only supported for natively compiled stored procedures:
+The following Transact-SQL features are only supported for natively compiled stored procedures:

 Atomic blocks.
 For more information, see Atomic Blocks.

 NOT NULLconstraints on parameters and variables.
 You cannot assign NULL values to parameters or variables declared as NOT NULL.
 For more information, see DECLARE @local_variable (Transact-SQL).

 CREATE PROCEDURE dbo.myproc (@myVarchar VARCHAR(32) NOT NULL) AS (...)

 DECLARE @myVarchar VARCHAR(32) NOT NULL = "Hello"; -- Must initialize to a value.